Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 ## DESCRIPTION
 The **New-AzVmss** cmdlet creates a Virtual Machine Scale Set (VMSS) in Azure.
 Use the simple parameter set (`SimpleParameterSet`) to quickly create a pre-set VMSS and associated resources.
-Use the default parameter set (`DefaultParameter`) for more advanced scenarios when you need to precisely configure each component of the the VMSS and each associated resource before creation.
+Use the default parameter set (`DefaultParameter`) for more advanced scenarios when you need to precisely configure each component of the VMSS and each associated resource before creation.

 ## EXAMPLES